-Sculpture that has been formed through an open and explorative making process engaged in the forest, trees and wood as a relational material to become with.
+Sculpture that I have formed through an open and explorative making process engaged in the forest, trees and wood as a relational material to become with.

 The 19-meter-long sculpture got its form and is carried up by stubs that was standing on the site.
 They are holding up a beam made of recycled wood coming from a Kunstarena’s nearby neighbor, Sven.